Happy climber at Uhuru sign

 It isn't cheap to climb Kilimanjaro.
 There are many costs involved, but the main ones are your international flights, your tour operator fee, and your mountain crew tips (more on that in the next point).

-The infographic below give a rough outline of the cost of a seven-day Kilimanjaro climb with a reputable, mid-range tour operator.
+The infographic below gives a rough outline of the cost of a seven-day Kilimanjaro climb with a reputable, mid-range tour operator.

 How-much-does-it-cost-to-climb-Kilimanjaro-Infographic

-An eight-, nine- or ten-day Kilimanjaro climb will naturally cost a little more as you must cover further daily park fees, crew wages and food costs.
+An eight-, nine- or ten-day Kilimanjaro climb will naturally cost a little more as you must cover further daily park fees, crew wages and food.

 9. Must I tip my mountain crew?

-When preparing your Kilimanjaro budget, it's important to know that tipping your mountain crew is a universal custom on Kilimanjaro.
+When preparing your Kilimanjaro budget, it's important to know that tipping your mountain crew is customary.
+In fact, tips form an essential part of each crew member's income.

 Scott Kilimanjaro group photo crew